 I’ve spent the past decade investigating what helps and what hurts wellbeing at work.
 There can be intense interactions between emotional demands at work and your personal health and wellbeing.

 I help individuals who are experiencing workplace difficulties like bullying, or ongoing work overload, or chronic stress to find solutions and strategies that really make a difference.

-I also provide professional development that helps groups understand and deal with emotions in the workplace at all organisational levels.
+I provide professional supervision for principals who want to look after themselves better, and professional development for groups to understand and deal with emotions in the workplace at all organisational levels.